openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 past.
 Not all data for every value reported by edX Insights is available for every course run.

-In the following situations, data may not be available in edX Insights.
+In the following situations, data might not be available in edX Insights.

 * EdX changed the method used to track student enrollments on 3 Dec 2013.
   For courses created in Studio prior to 4 Dec 2013, edX Insights reports enrollment activity beginning with the enrollment count on 11 Nov 2013.

-* For courses with a very small number of enrolled users, such as newly created courses, data for enrollment activity, enrollment geography, or both, may not be available.
+* For courses with a very small number of enrolled users, such as newly created courses, data for enrollment activity, enrollment geography, or both, might not be available.

-* For courses that do not have any recorded student interactions, such as test courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement may not be available.
+* For courses that do not have any recorded student interactions, such as test courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement might not be available.

 * Charts are not available for problems that use the **Randomization** setting